The Aura User Guide

 Use this with care.
 See man pacman for more details.

-sudo aura -Rcu firefox
+aura -Rcu firefox

 Querying your System